DevSteg/personal-portfolio/README.md

     * #### Imagery
         Logo created on Affinity designer is on the landing page and across the site in the navbar.
         An Image of the developer is also used on About Me to allow the user to put a face to the name.
+    * #### Projects
+        The projects page currently has existing websites that were not created by myself, they will be replaced once I have the projects to replace them with.

 - ### Wireframes